-, (non-Resident) am a relative /friend (circle one) of Name of Non-Resident Resident(s) , and I reside at .
-Name of Resident(s)/Applicant(s) , and I reside at Address of Non-Resident By signing below, I (non-Resident) agree to remove the Pet from Resident's unit and accept full responsibility for the Pet identified in Sections I and II of this application in the event of an emergency or if the Resident is unable to care for the Pet.
-I certify that the information in Section III of this application is true and correct to the best of my knowledge.
-Printed Name of Non-Resident:

-Signature of Non-Resident:

-Telephone Number of Non-Resident:

-By signing below, I/we (Resident(s)/Applicant(s)) certify that the information in this application is true and correct to the best of my/our knowledge, and I/we agree that Management is authorized to have the Pet removed in the event that I/we cannot care for the Pet and the non-Resident identified above cannot be reached or is unable to remove or care for the Pet.

-Printed Name(s) of Resident(s) /Applicant(s): Signature(s) of Resident(s) / (Applicants(s) Date: Telephone Number of Resident(s) /Applicant(s): Printed Name of Manager: Signature of Manager: Date: Telephone Number of Manager: HABC ACOP: Draft 7-26-19
+l, , (non-Resident) am a relative /friend (circle one) of Resident(s) ${icant(s)}$, and I reside at ${Address \ of \ Non-Resident}$.
+By signing below, I (non-Resident) a gree to remove the Pet from Resident's unit and accept full responsibility for the Pet identified in Sections I and II of this application in the event of an emergency or if the Resident is unable e to care for the Pet.
+I certify that the information in Section III of this application is true and corre ect to the best of my knowledge.
+Printed Name of Non-Resident: Signature of Non-Resident: Date: Telephone Number of Non-Resident: is true and correct to the best of my/ou to have the Pet removed in the ever Applicant(s)) certify that the information in this application is knowledge, and I/we agree that Management is authorized in that I/we cannot care for the Pet and the non-Resident is unable to remove or care for the Pet.
+Printed Name(s) of Resident(s) /Appl licant(s): Signature(s) of Resident(s) / (Applica ants(s) Date: Telephone Number of Resident(s) /A 1 pplicant(s): Printed Name of Manager: Signature of Manager: Date: Telephone Number of Manager: